About Tulane University

 Admissions

-For information about applying to Tulane University of Louisiana, see the school’s admission page and online application.
+For information about applying to Tulane University, see the school’s admission page and online application.

 Test 25th percentile score Median score 75th percentile score